ofirgalcon/bunny.net-middleware/README.md

 Bunny.net Middleware uses a Bunny.net private key to create and sign requests for private Bunny.net resources.
 Each signed request includes an expiration date after which the request is no longer valid.

-Bunny.net private keys are available from dash.bunny.ney > Delivery > CDN > Security > Token Authentication
+Bunny.net private keys are available from dash.bunny.ney > Delivery > CDN > Security > Token Authentication > Url Token Authentication Key

 ## Requirements